Canon 100D vs Leica SL

 The Canon EOS 100D (called Canon SL1 in some regions) and the Leica SL (Typ 601) are two digital cameras that were officially introduced, respectively, in March 2013 and October 2015.
 The 100D is a DSLR, while the SL is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a full frame (SL) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 100D vs Leica SL

 The side-by-side display below illustrates the physical size and weight of the Canon 100D and the Leica SL.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.